lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 If the recipient wishes only to employ the RSA-KEM Algorithm with a given public key, the recipient MUST identify the public key in the certificate using the id-rsa-kem-spki object identifier; see {{app-asn1}}.
+The use of the id-rsa-kem-spki object identifier allows certificates that were issued to be compatible with RSA-KEM Key Transport to also be used with this specification.
 When the id-rsa-kem-spki object identifier appears in the SubjectPublicKeyInfo algorithm field of the certificate, the parameters field from AlgorithmIdentifier SHOULD be absent.
 That is, the AlgorithmIdentifier SHOULD be a SEQUENCE of one component, the id-rsa-kem-spki object identifier.
 With absent parameters, the KDF3 key-derivation function {{ANS-X9.44}} with SHA-256 {{SHS}} are used to derive the shared secret.

 When the AlgorithmIdentifier parameters are present, the GenericHybridParameters MUST be used.
+Within the kem element, the algorithm identifier MUST be set to id-kem-rsa, and RsaKemParameters MUST be included.
 As described in {{smimecap}}, the GenericHybridParameters constrain the values that can be used with the RSA public key for the kdf, kekLength, and wrap fields of the KEMRecipientInfo structure.

 Regardless of the AlgorithmIdentifier used, the RSA public key MUST be carried in the subjectPublicKey BIT STRING within the SubjectPublicKeyInfo